Pays Briard bus network: Sol'R bus network

 Since September 2, 2013, several additional weekday runs have been distributed across the lines 3, 7, 209, 309 et 409.

-On September 1, 2014, due to changes in school zoning, line 3 saw its morning run twice, and line 409 was reinforced with two additional runs in the morning and one on Wednesday midday.
+On September 1, 2014, due to changes in school zoning, the line 3 saw its morning run twice, and the line 409 was reinforced with two additional runs in the morning and one on Wednesday midday.

-The 13 lines were operated by Transdev Darche Gros and Transdev N'4 Mobilités and were only in service from Monday to Friday (with the exception of line 21, which was also operated on Saturdays), before their transfer to the new public service delegation.
+The thirteen lines were operated by Transdev Darche Gros and Transdev N'4 Mobilités and were only in service from Monday to Friday (with the exception of the line 21, which was also operated on Saturdays), before their transfer to the new public service delegation.

 Stigo bus network

 Stigo (Syndicat de transports intercommunal de Gretz-Armainvilliers et Ozoir-la-Ferrière) is a former bus network operated by Transdev N'4 Mobilités, beginning his service in 2010.

-On November 7, 2011, line 11 was created, providing a link between the municipalities of Ozoir-la-Ferrière and Gretz-Armainvilliers.
+On November 7, 2011, the line 11 was created, providing a link between the municipalities of Ozoir-la-Ferrière and Gretz-Armainvilliers.

-Since September 2, 2013, following the extension of Lycée Clément-Ader in Tournan-en-Brie, line 11 has seen the extension of its evening services to the high school without the addition of additional services.
-On the same date, line 201 is extended from Ozoir-la-Ferrière to Lésigny via Férolles-Attilly, these municipalities previously only had a feeder service to schools.
+From September 2, 2013, following the extension of Lycée Clément-Ader in Tournan-en-Brie, the line 11 has seen the extension of its evening services to the high school without the addition of additional services.
+On the same date, the line 201 is extended from Ozoir-la-Ferrière to Lésigny via Férolles-Attilly, these municipalities previously only had a feeder service to schools.
 The extension of eleven services during morning and evening peak hours and the creation of eight services during off-peak hours will connect these municipalities to the urban and administrative center of Ozoir-la-Ferrière.
 This reinforcement required the acquisition of a standard bus.
-Line 11 service was extended on September 1, 2014.
+The line 11 service was extended on September 1, 2014.

-On January 8, 2018, during the restructuring of the Sit'bus bus network lines, lines 8 and 202 were removed and largely taken over by the new line A. Line 203 was absorbed by a route modification of line 502.
+On January 8, 2018, during the restructuring of the Sit'bus bus network, the lines 8 and 202 were replaced by the new line A. The line 203 was absorbed by a route modification of the line 502.

-On January 6, 2020, line 201 is split into two lines 200 and 201, line 11 no longer serves Ozoir-la-Ferrière and on-demand transport is implemented.
+On January 6, 2020, the line 201 is split into two lines 200 and 201, the line 11 no longer serves Ozoir-la-Ferrière and a demand-responsive transport is implemented.

-On January 1, 2023, Keolis takes over the operation of the 4 lines of this former network, and makes several changes, notably the extension of the operation of some lines in the evenings.
+On January 1, 2023, Keolis takes over the operation of the four lines of this former network, and makes several changes, notably the extension of the operation of some lines in the evenings.

 Yerres - Brie Centrale bus network

-Before the opening to the competition, 16 lines of Yerres - Brie Centrale were operated by Transdev Darche Gros and Transdev N'4 Mobilités.
+Before the opening to the competition, sixteen lines of Yerres - Brie Centrale were operated by Transdev Darche Gros and Transdev N'4 Mobilités.

 Arlequin bus network

-Before the opening to the competition, 8 lines were operated by 4 different subsidiaries of Transdev : Transdev N'4 Mobilités, Transdev Darche Gros, Transdev SETRA and Transdev Saint-Fargeau-Ponthierry.
-Only the line 12 was not transferred to Pays Briard bus network, the line was instead transferred to Marne et Seine bus network.
+Before the opening to the competition, eight lines were operated by four different subsidiaries of Transdev : Transdev N'4 Mobilités, Transdev Darche Gros, Transdev SETRA and Transdev Saint-Fargeau-Ponthierry.
+Only the line 12 was not transferred to Pays Briard bus network, instead being transferred to Marne et Seine bus network.